 Frequently asked questions

-Is the red snapper called any other names?
+Is the red snapper known by any other name?

-Yes, alternative names include Caribbean Red Snapper, American Red Snapper and Mexican Snapper.
+Alternative names for the red snapper include Caribbean Red Snapper, American Red Snapper, and Mexican Snapper.

-Store red snapper in the fridge for 1-2 days in its original packaging (if bought from a store) or in an airtight container.
+You can store red snappers in the fridge for 1-2 days in their original packaging (if bought from a store) or in an airtight container.
 Freeze snapper in plastic wrap or foil for up to 8 months.

-If you’ve cooked the snapper, store in an airtight container for 2-3 days in the fridge.
+If you’ve cooked the snapper, store it in an airtight container for 2-3 days in the fridge.